 - Go out your way for others, even when it doesn’t suit you.

-- Spend more time servicing other than on your own wellbeing.
+- Spend more time servicing others than on your own well-being.

 - Apologize excessively.

 - Experience guilt if you say or do something you think you “shouldn’t have”.

 - Desperately want to be liked and fit in.

 - Find yourself trying to be someone you think others want you to be.

 5 ways you can help yourself stop caring too much?

 If you are realizing for the first time that you care too much and are a people pleaser, please don’t panic.
 The first step in overcoming a trait is identifying it.
 We can work on this and help bring greater meaning into your life.

 Here are 5 simple things you can work on now, to address your over-caring and people-pleasing habits.